garywige/axicom-scripting-training/Lesson 4/README.md

 ## IPAddress Class

-Alright, so now that you know the basics of classes, go ahead and type this in in our `# classes` section:
+Alright, so now that you know the basics of classes and arrays, go ahead and type this in in our `# classes` section:

 ```
 # classes